F. A. Q.

-And let me end now with repeating the final words on the document picture above: "You are now well on your way to an innovative set of 3rd. teeth!"
+And let me end now with repeating the final words on the document pictured above: "You are now well on your way to an innovative set of 3rd. teeth!"

 P.S.
-Nobody like complications!
-But here it goes: If any sore spots develop, you will mark them as explained in question # 14 and will have to send denture back to us for adjustment.
+Nobody likes complications!
+But here it goes: If any sore spots develop, you will mark them as explained in question # 9 and will have to send denture back to us for adjustment.

 This is normal procedure with your local dentist where you are asked to come back for several "fittings" until the dentures are sitting just right.
 Doing that internationally puts just so much more strain on everybody...
 Now you know.

 Do not separate your impression from the dental plastic tray!
-Those two, just like a sandwich, need to come back to us as one unit!
+Those two, and after filling it with the gypsum mix-, just like a sandwich, need to come back to us as one unit!

 The reason is deformation and shrinking.
-If not left in its original tray, then the alginate, having two open borders to air, will show deformation in half the time, making your impression, by the time it reaches us via Priority Mail, totally unusable.
+If not left in its original tray, then the alginate, with the gypsum cast on top of it, will show deformation in half the time, making your work, by the time it reaches us, probably unusable.

 This is a pic of an "unsupported" wet impression that we actually received from a client.
 Why they did not include the tray is beyond me, they surely have no use for it.

-A good way to be on the "up and up" is to do a pic of your impressions and send it to us BEFORE sending them.
+A good way to be on the "up and up" is to do a pic of your impressions and send it to us BEFORE filling them with gypsum.

 The important thing here is to have an actively curious mind about all of these facets of this procedure.
 Own it!!